DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 ---

 **TL;DR:** Laravel is a great PHP framework.
-Currently, it is the most starred PHP project on [github.com](https://github.com) and a lot of companies and people all over the world use it to build amazing applications.
-In this tutorial, I'll show you how easy it is to build a simple web application with Laravel and add authentication to it without breaking a sweat.
+Currently, it is the most starred PHP project on [Github](https://github.com) and a lot of companies and people all over the world use it to build amazing applications.
+In this tutorial, I'll show you how easy it is to build a web application with Laravel and add authentication to it without breaking a sweat.
 Check out the [repo](https://github.com/auth0/laravel-auth0-got) to get the code.

 ---

-**Laravel** is a free, open-source PHP framework designed for building web applications with an expressive and elegant syntax. **Laravel** has a high level of abstraction which shields the common developer from complex inner workings. **Laravel** saves you time and effort because it comes shipped with a lot of features out of the box.
+**Laravel** is a free, open-source PHP framework designed for building web applications with an expressive and elegant syntax. **Laravel** has a high level of abstraction which shields the common developer from complex inner workings. **Laravel** saves you time and effort because it ships with a lot of features out of the box.
 These amazing features include:

 * Database Migrations
 * Eloquent ORM
-* Simple Authentication
 * Authorization and Policies
 * Scheduler
 * Queuing
-* Mailing
-* Blade templating engine
-* Filesystem and Cloud Storage
-* Event Handling

-**Laravel** did not attempt to rewrite a lot of its functionalities from scratch, it makes good use of already written and well tested components from the PHP community.
+**Laravel** did not attempt to rewrite a lot of its functionality from scratch, it makes good use of already written and well tested components from the PHP community.
 Laravel is one of the few frameworks that actually comes with development environments such as [Homestead](https://laravel.com/docs/5.2/homestead) and [Valet](https://laravel.com/docs/5.2/valet).
-The [documentation](https://laravel.com/docs) is very detailed and there is a large community around Laravel.
+The [documentation](https://laravel.com/docs) is very detailed and there is a large community based around Laravel.
 Some of the notable communities are [laracasts.com](https://laracasts.com/discuss), [larajobs.com](https://larajobs.com/), [laravel-news.com](https://laravel-news.com/), [laravelpodcast.com](http://www.laravelpodcast.com/) and [larachat.co](https://larachat.co/).

 Laravel is currently at version 5.2. **Laravel 5.3** is currently in development and is due for release this month.
 Here is a quick look at some of these new features:

+* **Laravel Echo** - I'm actually looking forward to this.
+It will make building realtime apps with Laravel very painless.
 * Ability to rollback one migration like so `php artisan migrate:rollback --step-1`
 * The Blade foreach/forelse loops now gives you access to a `$loop` variable to easily determine first and last iterations
 * Eloquent collections are cleanly serialized and re-pulled by queued jobs